 Arthritis with the degenerative loss of cartilage of the joints of the lumbar vertebrae (rear area of the back) is much more common, especially in older horses.
 Lumbar arthritis, however, appears to cause little inconvenience to the horse because this part of the spine is kept particularly rigid even when the horse is jumping.

-The spinous processes are the bony structures that protrude upwards from the vertebrae.
+The spinous processes are the bony structures that protrude upwards from the body of vertebrae.
 You can feel their upper points in the midline of the back between the large back muscles.
 They do not normally touch each other; however, with kissing spines syndrome, 2 or more do.
 This may be partially due to the effects of bearing a rider.
 When this occurs beneath the saddle area, some horses develop back pain.
 The condition may also cause a local bone reaction, small bone cysts, and false joint formation.
 Diagnosis can be aided by injection of local anesthetic into the affected spaces between the spinous processes.
 Many cases respond to rest and physiotherapy, but persistent cases may require surgically removing one or more of the tops of the spinous processes to relieve the crowding of the spines.

 Acute and severe strain of the sacroiliac ligaments typically results from an injury.
 It can produce severe pain in the pelvic or sacroiliac region and lameness in the hindlimbs.
 Longterm sacroiliac strain is a cause of back soreness.
 It may indicate incomplete healing or reinjury of an earlier strain.
 Sacroiliac injury may affect a horse’s performance, producing intermittent, often shifting, hindlimb lameness.
 The action of the hindlimbs may be reduced, and the horse may drag the toe of one or both hooves.

 Sacroiliac injury is common in Standardbreds and hunter-jumper horses.
 It is sometimes confused with longterm stifle problems.
-Usually, the quarters muscles will be poorly developed and, when viewed from behind, the hindquarters may be asymmetrical.
+Usually, the hindquarter muscles will be poorly developed and, when viewed from behind, the hindquarters may be asymmetrical.
 This may be due to some tilting or rotation of the pelvis or muscle wastage of one quarter, or both.
 In the early stages of injury, pressure applied to the area may cause pain.
 The horse may hold its tail slightly to the side and be reluctant to bend its back.
 If a diagnosis is made early and the horse is rested long enough to allow complete healing of the damaged ligaments (6 to 9 months), recovery can occur.
 However, Standardbreds usually do not compete well following a sacroiliac injury.
 Horses with lasting injuries continue to perform poorly despite rest and anti-inflammatory medication.